 Physical benefits

-- Children who spend time learning outdoors spend less time interacting with screens, which can lower their risk of nearsightedness and obesity.
+- Reduced screen time: Time spent outdoors replaces time spent interacting with screens, which can lower the risk of nearsightedness and obesity.

-- Being outside encourages more physical play such as climbing, running, and jumping which strengthens children’s hearts, lungs, and muscles.
+- Gross motor development: Outdoor play encourages running, climbing, and jumping, which strengthens hearts, lungs, and muscles.

-- Safe exposure to sunlight helps children produce vitamin D, which helps them absorb calcium to promote healthy bone growth.
+- Vitamin D production: Safe exposure to sunlight helps children produce vitamin D, which promotes healthy bone growth.

 Social-emotional benefits

-- Playing outside helps children learn to interact with one another through things like sharing play equipment and taking turns, and helps them form healthy relationships.
+- Relationship building: Playing outside helps children learn to interact with one another by sharing equipment and taking turns.

-- Exploring outdoors can improve children’s sleep and moods.
+- Mood regulation: Exploring outdoors can improve children’s sleep and moods.

-- Learning to care for plants, animals, and insects in nature fosters a sense of responsibility and independence.
+- Responsibility: Learning to care for plants, animals, and insects fosters a sense of independence.

 Cognitive benefits

-- Spending time outdoors gives children opportunities to apply what they’ve learned in the classroom.
-Children are able to connect concepts to practical, hands-on experiences and understand their place in the world.
+- Hands-on application: Spending time outdoors gives children opportunities to apply what they learned in the classroom to the real world.

-- Outdoor play encourages children to use their imaginations and develop problem-solving skills as they discover properties of natural materials.
+- Problem-solving: Outdoor play encourages children to use their imaginations and develop critical thinking skills as they discover the properties of natural materials.

 1. Nature color hunt